Lightprotocol/light-protocol/README.md

 The Light Protocol program verifies zkSNARK proofs to enable anonymous transactions on Solana.

 An SDK will follow soon.
 Developers will be able to build solana-based programs on top of private transactions.
-If you're a developer interested in using or integrating with the program, reach out to us!
-[Discord Community](https://discord.gg/WDAAaX6je2) or [Twitter](https://twitter.com/LightProtocol)
+If you're a developer interested in using or integrating with the program, reach out to us: [Discord community](https://discord.gg/WDAAaX6je2)  /  [Twitter](https://twitter.com/LightProtocol)